|Exciting NEW exhibitions and events are happening

 1405 Route 35 North (in the Middletown Plaza), Middletown, NJ 07748

-The Monmouth Museum and Colonial American Bank are pleased to present these exhibitions featuring artists from the Museum’s New Jersey Emerging Artists Series, as part of a unique partnership to promote arts in the community.
+The Monmouth Museum and Colonial American Bank are pleased to present these exhibitions featuring artists from the Museum's New Jersey Emerging Artists Series, as part of a unique partnership to promote arts in the community.
 The artists exhibiting works at Colonial American Bank have all had their first solo shows at the Monmouth Museum.
-Colonial American Bank is furthering the careers of these talented New Jersey residents by providing these exhibitions.
-All works are available for purchase through the Museum.
+Colonial American Bank is furthering the careers of these talented New Jersey residents by providing these exhibitions, and all work is available for purchase through the Museum.
+The Monmouth Museum, a private, non-profit organization, presents changing art, history and science exhibitions to educate and entertain while providing a destination for creative expression and life-long learning to the diverse community it serves.

 Ancients to Astronauts: How We Communicate